WinVector/cdata/Examples/control_table/control_table.md

     ## CROSS JOIN ("cdata_temp_record") b
     ## ORDER BY a."epoch",
     ##          b."measure"

+And that is some of the power of using data to specify your data transforms.

 More on cross-language data processing can be found [here](https://github.com/WinVector/rquery/blob/master/Examples/data_algebra/interop.md),